Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: How much do representations align?

 We visualize nearest neighbors for $k{=}10$ for image and text features on WIT-1024 and WIT-1M in \cref{fig:sample376-k10-galleries}.
 At low density, semantically unrelated samples may end up as nearest neighbors as there is nothing closer available, meaning that measured mutual $k$NN agreement mainly can reflect the shared lack of alternatives.
 To get more meaningful insights, we scale the density of the retrieval gallery in the following section.

 \textbf{Densification by scaling the gallery size.} Having established that the WIT-1024 gallery captures mainly coarse structure, we densify the gallery and test whether alignment persists.
 We evaluate on up to 1M and 15M gallery samples from the English-text WIT~\cite{srinivasan2021wit} and LAION400M~\cite{schuhmann2021laion} respectively.
-The best layer pair was determined on the 1024-sample subset of WIT, following~\cite{huh2024prh}.
+The best layer pair was determined on the 1024-sample subset of WIT (see ablation in \cref{sec:supp_layer_selection} in the supplementary material), following~\cite{huh2024prh}.

 As shown in \cref{fig:both}, alignment scores decrease as gallery size grows for fixed $k$ and query set (WIT-1024).
 The mutual $k$NN alignment scores drop from 0.135 and 0.058 on the 1024-sample gallery to 0.008 and 0.001 on LAION-15M for $k=10$ and $k=1$ respectively.
 This confirms that the agreement observed at small scale declines with the transition to finer-grained evaluation at large scale.
 Nearest neighbors become closer and more semantically similar to the query, placing greater demand on the two representation spaces to agree on subtle distinctions.

 Interestingly, alignment at $k{=}n/100$ remains relatively stable across scales, suggesting that models share some degree of coarse structural agreement.
 We hypothesize that this amounts to precisely the kind of broad categorical correspondence one would expect from models trained on overlapping internet data, and lacks signal about whether representations are organized in the same way.